UniverseTBD/universeTBD.github.io/README.md

 ```

 ### Individual links
 Display as an individual link without a navbar.
-Has similar structure:
+Has following structure:
 ```
 {
     "name": "Research",  # Link Heading